ultraviolet-1986/agent_julia/README.md

 ## Description

 This repository contains the code for the `Agent Julia` program.
-This is a model for measuring the dynamics mtDNA within a 3-dimensional space over the course of a human life-span of approximately 90 years.
-It is written in the Julia programming language and makes use of the `Agents.jl` package.
+This is a model for measuring the dynamics of mtDNA within a 3-dimensional space over the course of a human life-span of approximately 90 years.
+It is written in the Julia programming language (v1.6.0) and makes use of the `Agents.jl` package.

 The timeline of this project is: `26/04/2021` to `20/08/2021` and